Assessment and Feedback Policy

 Support Contacts for Students

-Students may seek assistance from their programme and module leaders, as well as their Personal Academic Tutors (PATs).
+Students may seek assistance from their programme and module leaders, the Teaching and Assessment Team, as well as their Personal Academic Tutors (PATs).

 Providing multiple contact points ensures students have access to support and guidance from various sources throughout their studies.